Skip to main content

 Adding a Trigger to a System

-You can add a trigger to a system directly from the trigger list by clicking the Add Trigger button.
+Add existing trigger to system You can add a trigger to a system directly from the trigger list by clicking the Add Trigger button.
 This opens a modal with three tabs.
 The first tab allows you to add existing triggers to the system.
 For a trigger to be added, all signals used for conditions and recordings must be present in the system.
 The list of available triggers only shows those that meet this condition.

 Editing & Updates